irskep/computerwords/docs/index.md

-Computer Words is a tool and document processing API that helps you write documentation for your software library.
+Computer Words is a tool and document processing API that helps you write documentation for software.
 It is conceptually similar to [Sphinx](http://sphinx-doc.org/).

 The page you are reading was written in